JoaoAJMatos/ProtoIP/docs/packet-tutorial.md

 When prompted to define their own communication protocols, and to describe how a system should behave, students often forget the true meaning of a protocl.
 The majority tends to think of a protocol as something that's inherently tied to the definition of the underlying Packet structure.
 Wrongly assuming that a protocol is defined by the way the data is structured inside the Packet, and that the Packet itself is the protocol.

-That couldn't be further from the true.
+That couldn't be further from the truth.

 ### What is a protocol?